HitaloM/PyKorone/news/+lastfm.bugfix.rst

-Fixed an issue that resulted in an error in LastFM if the trac/album/artist didn't have an image.
+Fixed an error in LastFM when a track, album, or artist did not have an image.